revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Standard

+This is a review and summary of the standard Personality Characteristics.

 * **Personality Traits** describe the things your character likes, past accomplishments, things your character dislikes or fears, your character’s self-attitude or mannerisms
 * **Ideals** are things that you believe in most strongly, the fundamental moral and ethical principles that compel you to act as you do.
 Ideals encompass everything from your life goals to your core belief system.
 What are the principles that you will never betray?
 What would prompt you to make sacrifices?
 What drives you to act and guides your goals and ambitions?
 What is the single most important thing you strive for?
 * **Bonds** are character’s connections to people, places, and events in the world.
 They tie you to things from your background.
 They might inspire you to heights of heroism, or lead you to act against your own best interests if they are threatened.
 They can work very much like ideals, driving a character’s motivations and goals.
 Whom do you care most about?
 To what place do you feel a special connection?
 What is your most treasured possession?